OasisDigital/angular-aot-closure/README.md

 Kyle Cordes, Oasis Digital

+## Why another AOT example repo?

+The purposes of this repo:

+* Show some functionality, not just a trivial example to prove the build works.
+* Use a template with variables from the component code, to see differences needed for Closure.
+* Gather questions, so I can expand the explanation here and in comments.

+Please open issues in this example if there are aspects of the code or configuration that are not sufficiently well explained and comments or in this README.

 ## Background

-Most Angular users treated AOT as a future curiosity when Angular reached production release in the summer of 2016.
-As of late fall 2016 though, many (particularly those working on larger applications) have been much more eager and interested.
+Most Angular users have treated AOT as a future curiosity since Angular reached production release in the summer of 2016.
+But as Angular has been successfully used on substantial projects, there is a greater and greater impetus for attention on build tooling to produce a smaller output.

 At the same time, there were various technical limitations and how well AOT could work early on, some of them related to the CommonJS package format ubiquitous on NPM.

+Fortunately:

+* The Angular team has made many improvements to the core product that particularly help it work better with Closure.
-Fortunately, the tools and libraries have matured greatly, making it much easier than before to get results with AOT.
-Further, Angular itself has matured greatly, and AOT runs more quickly and produce a smaller output than ever before.
-At the same time, the Angular core team has recently started shipping the libraries and formats more and more suitable for efficient production bundling, with tree shaking, with AOT.
+* Tools and libraries have matured greatly, making it much easier than before to get results with AOT.
+* Angular AOT Has matured greatly, running more quickly and producing faster running output.

 This repo demonstrates a **short tool stack**, essentially just AOT and Closure Compiler.
+This tool stack is much more fragile than the Angular CLI, but also worthy of a look for some projects.

 ## Kit